Equilibrium $\beta$-limits dependence on bootstrap current in classical stellarators: Analytical prediction for the equilibrium -limits

 More generally, any mechanism that increases the rotational transform in vacuum will increase the ideal and chaotic equilibrium $\beta$-limits.
 An increase in rotational transform can be achieved by either increasing the number of field periods, increasing the ellipse eccentricity (\textit{i.e.} increasing the harmonic $R_{11}=Z_{11}$) or adding some torsion to the magnetic axis.
 Magnetic axis torsion can however have a strong impact on the computed equilibrium, and additional studies would be required to see if it affects the conclusions of this paper.

 Equation (\ref{eq.Ccrit analytical}) gives $\hat{C}_{crit}=0.48$, \textit{i.e.} the equilibrium $\beta$-limit is maximized for a bootstrap current that has half the strength of the bootstrap current in an equivalent circular tokamak.
-Interestingly, if we approximate the total toroidal flux in the plasma as $\psi_a\approx\pi a^2 B_0$, we get $\hat{C}_{crit}=5\sqrt{\epsilon_a}/8$, which only depends on the inverse aspect ratio.
+Interestingly, if we approximate the total toroidal flux in the plasma as $\psi_a\approx\pi a_{eff}^2 B_0$, \ab{with $B_0$ the modulus of the magnetic field on axis}, we get $\hat{C}_{crit}=5\ab{\pi} \sqrt{\epsilon_a}/8$, which only depends on the inverse aspect ratio.